jaericho/jaericho.github.io/_posts/2020-01-30-Ivanti-Issues-2019-Edition.md

 ke you wonder if anyone really thought out these features before rolling them out.

 * View Services in Diagnostics doesn’t highlight Ivanti services unlike View Processes that will highlight Ivanti processes.
-* View Services in Diagnostics doesn’t default sort by DisplayName like services.msc, so Ivanti services aren’t grouped toget her.
+* View Services in Diagnostics doesn’t default sort by DisplayName like services.msc, so Ivanti services aren’t grouped together.
 * View Processes doesn’t highlight Bitdefender procs.
 More half-assery.
 If you’re going to adopt someone else’s software, go all the way.
 * Can’t click on buttons in Diagnostics unless a task is highlighted.
 Even if buttons aren’t task related.
 (View Procs)
 * The Console doesn’t let Jabber take focus with handset buttons.*
-* The Console still get’s stuck on one window when trying to maximize it.*
+* The Console still gets stuck on one window when trying to maximize it.*

 (*These are recurring bugs from earlier versions.)